sdiehl/wiwinwlh/tutorial.md

 **Reusable Code / Building Blocks**

-In the first philosophy, libraries exist as stable, community-supported building blocks for constructing higher level functionality on top of an edifice that is common and stable.
+In the first philosophy, libraries exist as reliable, community-supported building blocks for constructing higher level functionality on top of a common, stable edifice.
 In development communities where this method is the dominant philosophy, the author(s) of libraries have written them as a means of packaging up their understanding of a problem domain so that others can build on their understanding and expertise.